StonedEdge/Retro-Lite-CM4-Dock/README.md

 ./ install_dock.sh
 ```

 I recommend scraping your media files via the inbuilt scraper in the RetroPie setup script menus.
+This will download all of the metadata required and automatically store it in /home/pi/RetroPie/roms/{system_name}/media.

 # Features